The Adventurous Lectionary – The Fourth Sunday in Lent – March 31, 2019

 Then, there is the older brother.
 He bears the burden of goodness, not unlike the scribes and Pharisees.
 Being the good child can be a burden, too.
 You feel like you have to deliver.
 You can’t make any mistakes.
 The family honor depends on you.
 Goodness is its own prison, especially if you depend on your own goodness.
 There is no grace in goodness that must earn its status.

 The older brother, the loyal one, is lost, too.
 Lost in alienation, he stands outside the party.
 There was always a celebration waiting for him, but he was too busy being the good child to accept it.
-Grace and celebration was his as well, but he carried the burden of goodness, of always being on duty, and always carrying the world on his shoulders.
+Grace and celebration intended for him as well, but he carried the burden of goodness, of always being on duty, and always carrying the world on his shoulders.

 One boy needs the grace of restoration.
 The other boy needs to accept the grace of imperfection, and simply accept himself, let go of goodness for a while, and let his parents love him, bathing him in the love he felt he had to earn.